Skip to main content

 Each of:

-vii.
-FMPH 224: Clinical trials and experimental design (4 units)
+1. PHB 224: Biostatistical Methods Clinical trials (4 units)

-ix.
-FMPH 226: Statistical methods for observational studies (4 units)
+3. PHB 226: Statistical methods for Observational Studies (4 units)

 We note that all of the Biostatistics core courses carry a data analysis component.
 Students will be exposed to projects involving advanced data analyses to address complex life sciences problems.
-All courses are letter grade only.
+All courses are letter grade only (except PHB 280).

 b.
 Required Life Sciences (8 units)

 Please consult the linked list of approved life science courses.
-If you wish to take a course outside of this selection, please get it pre-approved by your faculty advisor and inform your graduate coordinator for formalized degree audit approval.
+If you wish to take a course outside of this selection, please get it pre-approved by the graduate student advisor for formalized degree audit approval.

 Further Life Sciences courses may be taken as electives, see below.